Material Sales

 Other Authorizations

-If you are applying for a material site within a wetland or water body, permits from the U.S. Army Corps of Engineers; Alaska Department of Fish and Game, Habitat Division; and the Alaska Department of Environmental Conservation may be required.
+If you are applying for a material site within a wetland or water body, permits from the U.S. Army Corps of Engineers; Alaska Department of Fish and Game, Habitat Section; and the Alaska Department of Environmental Conservation may be required.
 Also, local governments may have specific permitting requirements.

 Designating a New Material Site